 \subsection{Transfer energies of TB model}

 The transfer energy $t_{ij; \alpha s,\beta s'}$ in Eq.(\ref{eq:Hij}) is derived from first-principles DFT calculations.~\cite{Tsumuraya_Suzumura} It is given by

-where $H_{k}$ is the one-body part of the \textit{ab initio} Hamiltonian for \BETS.\cite{Kino2006} $\phi_{\alpha s,\mathbf{R}}$ denotes the maximally-localized Wannier function (MLWF) spread over the BETS molecule, with $\alpha s$ representing distinct MLWFs. $\mathbf{R}$ indicates the location of the $j$-th unit cell relative to the $i$-th unit cell.
+where $H_{k}$ is the one-body part of the \textit{ab initio} Hamiltonian for \BETS~\cite{Kino2006}. $\phi_{\alpha s,\mathbf{R}}$ denotes the maximally-localized Wannier function (MLWF) spread over the BETS molecule, with $\alpha s$ representing distinct MLWFs. $\mathbf{R}$ indicates the location of the $j$-th unit cell relative to the $i$-th unit cell.
 The crystal structure is based on the experimental structure at 30 K and ambient pressure~\cite{Kitou2021}, with hydrogen positions optimized using first-principles methods.

 As shown in Eq.(\ref{equ_t}), $t_{ij; \alpha s,\beta s'}$ depends solely on the relative positions of the $i$-th and $j$-th sites.
 Using Bloch functions obtained from DFT calculations\cite{HK1964, KS1965}, we constructed the MLWFs with the \texttt{wannier90} code~\cite{Marzari1997, Isouza2001}.
 Each MLWF is centered at the midpoint of the central C=C bonds in the BETS molecule.
-To construct MLWFs, we selected eight bands near the Fermi level (four bands consisting of HOMO of BETS molecule with up and down spins).
-The DFT band structure including SOC is calculated using full-relativistic pseudopotentials with plane-wave basis sets in Quantum ESPRESSO. ~\cite{PAW1994,Giannozzi,QE} For the exchange-correlation functional, we used the Perdew-Burke-Ernzerhof (PBE) generalized gradient approximation (GGA)\cite{GGAPBE}.
-The full-relativistic pseudopotentials were generated using atomic code (version 6.3)~\cite{Atoms} with a pseudization algorithm proposed by Troullier and Martins~\cite{TM}.
-The valence configurations were (1s)$^{1}$ for H, (2s)$^2$(2p)$^2$ for C, (3s)$^2$(3p)$^4$ for S, (4s)$^2$(4p)$^4$(3d)$^{10}$ for Se, and (5s)$^2$(5p)$^5$(4d)$^{10}$ for I atoms.
+To construct MLWFs, we selected eight bands near the Fermi level (four bands consisting of the highest occupied molecular orbital of BETS molecule with up and down spins).
+The DFT band structure including SOC was calculated using fully relativistic pseudopotentials with plane-wave basis sets in QUANTUM ESPRESSO~\cite{PAW1994,Giannozzi,QE}.
+For the exchange-correlation functional, we used the Perdew-Burke-Ernzerhof generalized gradient approximation~\cite{GGAPBE}.
+The fully relativistic pseudopotentials were generated using atomic code (version 6.3)~\cite{Atoms} with a pseudization algorithm proposed by Troullier and Martins~\cite{TM}.
+The valence configurations were (1$s$)$^{1}$ for H, (2$s$)$^2$(2$p$)$^2$ for C, (3$s$)$^2$(3$p$)$^4$ for S, (4$s$)$^2$(4$p$)$^4$(3$d$)$^{10}$ for Se, and (5$s$)$^2$(5$p$)$^5$(4$d$)$^{10}$ for I atoms.
 The cutoff energies for plane waves and charge densities were 48 and 488 Ry, respectively.
-For self-consistent loops, we employed a 4 $\times$ 4 $\times$ 2 uniform $\bk$-point mesh with Gaussian smearing.
-The computational details are provided in our previous work.~\cite{Tsumuraya_Suzumura,Suzumura_Tsumuraya_2021}
+For the self-consistent loops, we employed a 4 $\times$ 4 $\times$ 2 uniform $\bk$-point mesh with Gaussian smearing.
+The computational details were provided in our previous work~\cite{Tsumuraya_Suzumura,Suzumura_Tsumuraya_2021}.